TCL C7L Review

 8.6/10

-The next element worth discussing is the fluidity of tonal transitions.
-Here, it must be honestly acknowledged that in the TCL C7L, it simply looks good.
-In most scenes – especially in those brighter shots – there are absolutely no issues with gradients.
-In native 4K HDR content, the image is clear, and the transitions between shades are very smooth.
-It looks just as good in Dolby Vision mode, where during testing we noticed no digital defects or ugly colour banding.
-One could nitpick about very dark shots where a heavily compressed signal is displayed on the screen.
-In such conditions, the C7L can sometimes show minor imperfections, but in this model, it's not something that stands out significantly.
-Especially during regular movie viewings.
+The next element worth discussing is the smoothness of tonal transitions.
+To be fair, the TCL C7L simply looks good here.
+In most scenes, and especially the brighter ones, we didn’t see any problems with gradients.
+In native 4K HDR content the picture is clean and transitions between shades are very smooth.
+It looks just as good in Dolby Vision mode, where during our tests we didn’t notice any digital artifacts or ugly colour banding.
+One could nitpick very dark scenes where a heavily compressed signal is shown on screen.
+In those conditions the C7L can sometimes reveal minor imperfections, but in this model it’s not something that really stands out.
+Especially during everyday movie viewing.

 Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions Review TCL C7L Smoothness of tonal transitions